 To start planning your tailor-made holiday, call us on (646) 934-8916

 Just fifteen minutes by speedboat from Kota Kinabalu, Gaya Island Resort is the very definition of a tropical island escape.
 Magically blending stylish comfort and natural beauty, the walking resort is totally conducive to relaxation.
-Nestled within the rainforest are 120 villas and a two-bedroom suite, all with views of Mount Kinabalu.
+Nestled within the rainforest are 120 hillside villas and a two-bedroom suite, with views of the mangroves, lush canopy or sea with Mount Kinabalu in the distance.
 Interiors are elegant and spacious, with a contemporary décor that gives a nod to the natural and cultural motifs of Sabah, and offer a variety of views from the tropical rainforest to the South China Sea.
 The two-bedroom Suria Suite is enormous and perfect for families, boasting uninterrupted views of the turquoise water.

 Delicious local and international cuisine is served at the open-kitchen Feast Village, while the rooftop Fisherman’s Cove serves exquisite fresh seafood with views to die for.
-For something a little different, try the hillside restaurant Omakase and delve into one of three Japanese omakase-style dining experiences; teppanyaki, shabu-shabu or nabe.
-Try an al fresco sundowner in the Pool Bar Lounge as the sun sets behind Mount Kinabalu, and you will know you are in paradise.
-Ideal for relaxing, Gaya Island also offers an award-winning spa, a large outdoor swimming pool and yoga classes.
+For something a little different, try the hillside restaurant Omakase for dinner and delve into one of three Japanese omakase-style dining experiences; teppanyaki, shabu-shabu or nabe.
+Tavajun Bay, on the resort’s private beach, a 5-minute boat ride a way, serves single dish meals made over charcoal embers that change daily for lunch, or you can pre-order your very own gourmet picnic to enjoy on the sandy shore.
+Try an al fresco sundowner in the Pool Bar & Lounge as the sun sets behind Mount Kinabalu, and you will know you are in paradise.
+Ideal for relaxing, Gaya Island Resort also offers an award-winning spa, a large outdoor swimming pool and yoga classes.

 When to go